-To make the findings and determinations listed above, District staff researched available hydro-geologic and engineering data for the Bunker Hill Basin.
-These data were compiled and analyzed and a predictive relationship between precipitation, production, and change in basin storage.
-This relationship was based on empirical data since 1993 and enables the prediction of change in storage, given certain annual production and precipitation levels.
+To make the findings and determinations listed above, District staff researched available hydrogeologic and engineering data for the Bunker Hill Basin.
+These data were compiled and analyzed and a predictive relationship between precipitation, production, and change in basin storage was developed.
+This relationship was based on empirical data since 1993 and enables the prediction of change in storage given certain annual production and precipitation levels.
 In addition, annual and accumulated change in storage values were calculated based on current and historic water level changes throughout the Bunker Hill Basin.

-Based on 20 measuring stations, precipitation throughout the contributing watershed was 61% of normal for the period October 1, 2015 to September 31, 2016.
+Based on 20 measuring stations, precipitation throughout the contributing watershed was 104% of normal for the period July 1, 2019 to June 31, 2020.
 The report uses production and water level data from more than 200 wells in the basin.

-The required findings for the 2017 Engineering Investigation are provided below.
+The required findings for the 2021 Engineering Investigation are provided below.
 Each of the tasks is further explained in the main body of the report.
 Throughout this document a positive sign (+) denotes an increase in groundwater storage or groundwater level elevation while a negative sign (-) denotes a decrease in groundwater storage or groundwater level elevation.